bminer/node-blade/README.md

 ==========

-Blade - HTML Template Compiler, inspired by Jade &amp; Haml, implemented in JavaScript, so it will run on your microwave oven (only modern ones, like mine).
+Blade - HTML Template Compiler, inspired by Jade &amp; Haml, implemented in JavaScript, so it will run on your microwave oven.

 Never write HTML again.
 Please.